Rule 2: Clarify Your Intent

 This week, rule two: clarify your intent.

-The original four rules prioritize clarity of communication1.
+The original four rules prioritize clarity of communication.
 For example, Beck's formulation says "states every intention important to the programmer."
 Fowler tightens that up to "reveals intent", and Rainsberger refines it further to "improve names."
 But what intent are we trying to communicate clearly?
 Here are a few things you might want to consider:

 You can communicate these things in a lot of ways, but I want to talk about three: names, comments, and constructors.